frankhommers/LibBcm2835.Net/README.md

 How to get started?
 -------------------

-* Install Mono on your Raspberry Pi.
+* Install Mono on your Raspberry Pi. (with the commands below)
 ```
 sudo apt-get update
 sudo apt-get install mono-complete
 ```
-* Compile the sample Blink project.
+* Compile the sample Blink project (Using Visual Studio, Mono Develop or mcs).
 * Copy the output directory (at least Blink.exe and LibBcm2835.dll) to your Raspberry Pi.
-* Run
+* Run Blink.exe (with the command below)
 ```
 sudo mono Blink.exe
 ```